 But what is it good for??

-I like to call Pachube, and the similar service "ThingSpeak" (more on that later) a "YouTube for data junkies".
+I like to call Pachube, and the similar service "ThingSpeak" (more on that later.. it, and IfTTT (another usefujl service) are alive, well, and MATURE at Aril 2019.
+(Mature, but not ossified!)) a "YouTube for data junkies".
 Like YouTube, the service lets you post things to a central server.
 Like YouTube, what you've posted becomes available... either to everyone, or to people you've granted access to.
 Unlike YouTube, what you post does not need to be static.
 As I understand Pachube, and my view is as an outsider, I've no connection with the company beyond being a newbie user, it aims to do for live data streams what YouTube has done for the world's video photographers.

 Imagine a "new feature" at YouTube which would allow you to set up equipment to take a photo of a rose bush every 15 minutes.
 And then add that frame to an ever-growing time-lapse video of "the life of my rose bush".